STUDY JAPANESE ONLINE WITH NATIVES HERE

 How is the Kakebo book?

-The books Kakebo usually bring a narrative like that of the pig it's the Wolf, one character trying to spend and another trying to save.
-Along with several tips on how to save and make household budgets.
+The books Kakebo often bring a narrative like that of the porco and the wolf, one character trying to spend and another trying to save.
+Along with various tips on how to save and create household budgets.

 The Book is not a calendar with a date, you can start whenever you want on a Monday, making notes of your income and expenses in the indicated places.
 The note-taking cycle lasts a total of 12 months and helps you set savings goals, create charts and classify expenses.